GHOST-Aram/friendly-docs/venues/docs/[id]/put.md

 ## PUT `/venues`

-This endpoint allows venue hosts to create a new venue.
+This endpoint allows venue managers/owners/landlords to create a new venue.

 ### Authorization
-Only authenticated venue hosts can update venues.
-Venue hosts are users of the `host` user group.
+Only authenticated venue managers/owners/landlords can update venues.
+Venue managers/owners/landlords are users of the `host` user group.
 Visit the [authentication docs](../authentication/authentication.md) to acquire authentication token.
 Provide the token in the request `Authorization` header as `Bearer`.

 ### Request
 To update an venue via PUT method, provide the following venue details in the request: